Best VPN for Android 2023: Top 5 Apps (Free & Premium)

 VPN on Android: Free VPN Providers

-Supposing that you aren't willing to pay for a VPN, you'll need to live with a few limitations.
+Supposing that you aren't willing to pay for a VPN, you'll need to accept a few limitations.
 First of all, free VPNs don't offer video streaming.
-This means that if you want to access Netflix content from abroad or international sporting events without a cable or satellite connection, there aren't many ways past a premium VPN subscription.
+This means that if you want to watch Netflix content from abroad or international sporting events without a cable or satellite connection, there aren't many alternatives.

-Still, there are free VPNs that you can use to change your virtual location and conceal your IP address, in order to take advantage of the additional anonymity VPNs offer.
-We're leery of any VPNs which claim to be 100% free, for the simple reason that they need to earn revenue somehow.
-More often than not, in these cases, you and your data are the product that's being monetized.
+Still, there are free VPNs that you can use to change your virtual location and hide your IP address, in order to take advantage of the additional anonymity VPNs offer.
+We're suspicious of any VPNs that claim to be 100% free, for the simple reason that they need to earn revenue somehow.
+More often than not, you and your data are the product that's being monetized.

-As a result, we stick to freemium VPNs, which are free packages offered by reputable providers and intended to be teasers or enticements for prospective subscribers or customers.
+We stick to freemium VPNs, which are free versions offered by reputable providers and intended to be teasers or enticements for prospective subscribers or customers.